axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 			* The Islamic Golden Age akin to the Pax Romana (~ 0-200 AD, heralded by Octavian) <cite>0 to 200... years of peace (Gabriel Romana Marquez)</cite>
 			* The Islamic Golden Age finished with the invasion of Mongols in the 13th century, plague in the 14th (Black Death <cite>The Black Death struck while not even being legal yet</cite>), and Vasco da Gama's in the 15th and 16th century bypassing the Red Sea area by circumventing Africa around the Cape of Good Hope.
 * Islam was a religion of trade (Muhammad was a trader).
-- **Perquisities of an echelon can defeat its purpose.** Mamluk slaves (soldier slaves) would rise to power based on merit and loyalty, before slowly getting corrupted by the perks of their position and eventually be replaced, by force or nature, by a new generation of rulers.
+- **Perquisites of an echelon can defeat its purpose.** Mamluk slaves (soldier slaves) would rise to power based on merit and loyalty, before slowly getting corrupted by the perks of their position and eventually be replaced, by force or nature, by a new generation of rulers.
 * **Rearing populations for war:** Mamluk slaves would be acquired as boys, then be converted and trained for war — they made excellent warriors.
 * With the victory of the Ottoman Empire of the Mamluk sultanate, Mamluk slaves over time got replaced by Janissaries (during the whole of the Ottoman Empire, ~1400-1900), also slave soldiers, but Janissaries were conscripted (as boys) within the Ottoman Empire's Christian villages and towns.
 (Also, Mamluks were cavalry soldiers while Janissaries were infantry.)
 * **Internal strifes make more vulnerable to external attacks.** (In the case that external threats did not call forth unity (× A Paradise Built in Hell: [external conflicts unite]({% link 0-book-review/_posts/2023-12-24-a-paradise-built-in-hell-summary.md %}#^disasters-unite))) Christian Crusaders' victory over Jerusalem was made easier by internal conflicts between the Fatimid caliphate and the Seljuk Turks (1099 AD — the First Crusade, following Pope Urban II's call to regain control over the Holy Land. <cite>Urban II almost eleven hundred (1099 AD)</cite>)